top of page

 “The camera!
 I want that camera!
 Give it to me.”

-“Why should I believe you?.
-She is a reporter “, the man continues to argue.
-“She is not a visitor, a tourist as you say.
-She is a reporter.
-Why else would she take a picture of a poor man at gas station.
-Why should she be taking a picture of a line of cars.
-What kind of tourist picture is that?
-No, no, she knows exactly what I am doing, that I am re-selling the gas.
-She wants to sell the picture of my face and make money off of my hardships.”
+“Why should I believe you?” the man continues, “She is not a a tourist as you say.
+Why else would she take a picture of a poor man at a gas station.
+What kind of tourist picture is that.
+She will have me arrested!”

 bottom of page